kaiserschmarm/aws-scaling-threat-detection-workshop/docs/04-review-and-discussion.md

 	!!! info "**GuardDuty Finding**: Recon:IAMUser/MaliciousIPCaller.Custom or **GuardDuty Finding**: UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom"

-8. A number of CloudWatch Events Rules are evoked by the GuardDuty findings and then these trigger various services.
+8. A number of EventBridge Rules are evoked by the GuardDuty findings and then these trigger various services.
-	1.	**CloudWatch Event Rule**: The generic GuardDuty finding invokes a CloudWatch Event rule which triggers SNS to send an email.
+	1.	**EventBridge Rule**: The generic GuardDuty finding invokes an EventBridge rule which triggers SNS to send an email.
 	<!-- 2.	**CloudWatch Event Rule**: The generic Macie alert invokes a CloudWatch Event rule which triggers SNS to send an email. -->
-	3.	**CloudWatch Event Rule**: The SSH brute force attack finding invokes a CloudWatch Event rule which triggers a Lambda function to block the attacker IP address of the attacker via a NACL as well as a Lambda function that runs an Inspector scan on the EC2 instance.
+	3.	**EventBridge Rule**: The SSH brute force attack finding invokes an EventBridge rule which triggers a Lambda function to block the attacker IP address of the attacker via a NACL as well as a Lambda function that runs an Inspector scan on the EC2 instance.
-	4. **CloudWatch Event Rule**: The Unauthorized Access Custom MaliciousIP finding invokes a CloudWatch Event rule which triggers a Lambda function to block the IP address of the attacker via a NACL.
+	4. **EventBridge Rule**: The Unauthorized Access Custom MaliciousIP finding invokes an EventBridge rule which triggers a Lambda function to block the IP address of the attacker via a NACL.

 <!-- 5.
 The EC2 Instance that is created in the **Module** 2 CloudFormation template disabled default encryption on the **Data** bucket.
 In addition the CloudFormation template made the **Data** bucket public.
 This is used for the Macie part of the investigation in Module 3.
 We pretend that the attacker made the bucket public and removed the default encryption from the bucket.